Laugny/LaugnyFy/README.md

 NOTE:
 LaugnyFy is still in BETA, if there are any major Bugs I would be happy if you would report them.
 I cant guarantee that everything will work flawless, wait once LaugnyFy is in Alpha.
+There arent many songs in the Collection yet, if you want to help with the Project, you can always suggest a song.
 ## Brand Design / Logo

 ![Logo](https://cdn.discordapp.com/attachments/879007204848566343/971784317195911178/LaugnyFy.png?size=64)